luxonis/depthai-python/docs/source/tutorials/image_quality.rst

 .. image:: https://user-images.githubusercontent.com/18037362/181298535-085d135e-5817-48fa-8392-f711ade69a77.png

-Zoomed-in image of a standard A4 camera tuning target at 420cm (40 lux).
+About **15x digitally zoomed-in** image of a standard A4 camera tuning target at 420cm (40 lux).
 We have used 12MP IMX378 (on OAK-D) for this image.

 Camera tuning
 #############